Phone Booking: 0131 226 0019

 Family Encounters

-Every year we open the festival at the National Museum of Scotland with a day of pop-up theatre and dance performances and activities that are free for families.
+Every year we open the festival at the National Museum of Scotland with a day of short theatre and dance performances and experiences that are free for children and families.
 In order to curate this event, we open up call outs (usually between September - January each year) as well as inviting performances we have seen.
-This programme is only open to artists based in Scotland (we have no budgets to cover travel and accommodation outwith Scotland) and is an excellent opportunity to try out ideas with large family audiences.
+We aim to do commissions to support brand new work, this year we had two commissions in partnership with Merchant City Festival and Aberdeen Performing Arts.
+We also invite children to commission for the day through our Creative Encounters project, in 2024 you will see two new works commissioned by children at Forthview Primary School and Pilton Youth & Children's Project.
+Family Encounters call outs are open to artists and companies based in Scotland to support the development of new performance ideas for children and families in public spaces.